maxim-gulik/dots-client/README.md

 - Input system
 - Audio system
 - Localisation system
-- Composit analytics service
+- Composite analytics service
 - Monetisation services (iaps system with verification on the server-side or ads - depends on concrete needs of the company)
-- Environments control (with the ability to hot-swap without rebuilding the solution)
+- Environments control (with the ability to hot-swap)
 - Build scripts
 - Game console
 - Flexible HTTP request convier (for infrastructure tools and other busines requirements)
 - Different extras that make the life of developers easier (extensions, utils, base classes, elementary components etc)
 - Convinient Unit-tests framework

-Others ones that are also reusable and helpfull, but can be implemented later in depends on requirements for concrite projects:
+Others ones that are also reusable and helpful, but can be implemented later in depends on requirements for concrete projects:
 - User login service
 - Remote asset system
 - Social networks (Facebook, WeChat, etc)